loupascreau/ft_server/README.md

 # ft_server

-A docker container build from debian buster.\n
+A docker container build from debian buster.

-He's running a web server nginx, on localhost.\n
+He's running a web server nginx, on localhost.

 The server is running wordpress, phpmyadmin and mysql.